pyconll/pyconll/README.rst

     conda install -c pyconll pyconll

-This package is designed for, and only tested with python 3.4 and up and will not be backported to python 2.x or to any versions older than python 3.4 as this release has reached end of support starting in 2020.
-Python 3.4 will remain supported through pyconll version 2.x.
+pyconll supports Python 3.5 and greater, starting in version 3.0.0.
+In general pyconll will focus development efforts on officially supported python versions.
+Python 3.5 reached end of support in October 2020.

 Support
 ~~~~~~~